openshift/configuration-anomaly-detection/deploy/README.md

 The documentation for further Tekton commands is available [here](https://docs.openshift.com/container-platform/4.4/cli_reference/tkn_cli/op-tkn-reference.html).

 ## What Do We Have Here
-### Subscription
-[pipeline-operator-subscription.yaml](./pipeline-operator-subscription.yaml) will deploy the tekton pipeline operator on the cluster
 ### Namesapce
 straightforward, but [namespace.yaml](./namespace.yaml) holds all of the next resources
 #### SA